Thrombophlebitis Treatment in Kingsport, TN

 Doctors may prescribe medicine to thin out your blood so the clot doesn't grow any bigger.
 Compression stockings can also be used for symptom relief.
 Vein stripping, a highly invasive surgical procedure which involves removing the affected vein may be necessary in extreme cases.

 Thrombophlebitis is easily treatable and is rarely more than a mild inconvenience.
 Request more information about thrombophlebitis today.
-Call (813) 435-5828 or contact Evolution online.
+Call (423) 482-8711 or contact Dr. Dalal Akoury online.